HohShenYien/next-power-starter/README.md

 ### useQuery

-The recommended location to keep all the API services is in `src/api/`.
-By keeping all the queries in the same folder, the queries will be more centralized and you'll less likely get lost in maintaing the query keys.
-It's also more reusable.
+The recommended location to keep all the API services is in `src/features/.../queries.ts`.

 You can refer to the [useQuery documentation](https://tanstack.com/query/) for more details.

+Learn more about the good `use-query` patterns in this [blog series](https://tkdodo.eu/blog/effective-react-query-keys).

 ### Modal